Jean-Paul Rodrigue (2017), New York:

 as an important component of location.
 It refers to the position of

-places with regards to other places.
+places in relation to other places.
 Accessibility is relative, because

-the situation of places changes over time.
-For example ports in the
+the situation of places changes over time with the fluctuations in

-Mediterranean used to be in the heart of the western world during the
+Mediterranean used to be at the core of the western world during the

 Greek and Roman eras, and Genoa and Venice prospered during the Middle

-Suez Canal in the Nineteenth Century refocused the relative location
+Suez Canal in the 19th century refocused the relative location

-Although the term "terminal" implies an end, a final destination,
+Although the term "terminal" implies a final destination,

 because they are transfer points terminals in fact are typically